 The presence of an external field phyllosphere microbial community does suggest a small reduction in disease progression over time compared to the treatment that did not receive a community.
 Such differences may not be significant in this experiment and could become significant with a larger study.
 However, small differences could still have an effect on preventing high disease in the field or greenhouse as known chemical synthetic applications can also have an impact with small disease reduction.

 Education & Outreach Activities and Participation Summary

-Presented research at Penn State Univerisity Department of Plant Plant Pathology and Environmental Microbiology's Fall 2020 Seminar Series.
+- “The influence of antagonistic and suppressive traits in microbe-microbe interactions” at the Penn State University, Department of Plant Pathology and Environmental Microbiology's Fall 2020 Seminar Series

 - “Cats and Mice Among the Leaves: Leveraging Microbial Competition in the Phyllosphere” talk with Dr. Kevin Hockett to the R&D department at Indigo Ag (agricultural technology company) in January 2021

 - “Enriching microbial communities to suppress bacterial speck disease in tomato” at the American Phytopathology Society 2021 Plant Health Conference